 Berkshire is a vital supply chain resource and is valued as a good manufacturing practice (GMP) partner.

 The company, founded in the mid 1960s, has become a leader in developing and manufacturing highly technical products and services for critical manufacturing and controlled environment markets worldwide.

 Berkshire has an extensive customer support team, website, contamination specialists, and local distributor networks to support its clients.
 Clients can expect a long-term and sustainable relationship with a comprehensive approach to the lowest total cost in use and application success.

 Headquartered in Great Barrington, Massachusetts, the company has manufacturing and sales offices throughout the Americas, Europe, North and South East Asia.

-Mayne Pharma has opened a new oral solid dose (OSD) commercial manufacturing facility in Greenville, North Carolina, US.
+Australian pharmaceutical company Mayne Pharma has opened an oral solid dose (OSD) commercial manufacturing facility in Greenville, North Carolina.

 Floors and walls have large surface areas and must therefore need wiping cloths and techniques designed for thorough sterilisation.

 When investigating the rise of the robot in the cleanroom, we looked at the roots of automation in the late nineteenth and early twentieth century's second industrial revolution.